AbhishekPethani/CSCI_5709_CourseHub_BackEnd/README.md

 ## Sources Used

 The most of the code in the courses.js and courseDetails.js file was created by adapting the code from tutoial 5's and tutorial 7's lecture video available on brightspace.

+Majority of the code written to develop APIs for disounts and user authentication features have been refered from tutorial 5 and tutorial 7